astratto/kitchen-inspector/README.md

 By default *${HOME}/.chef/kitchen_inspector.rb* is picked, but _--config_ can be used to override that setting.

+Valid Repository Manager and Chef Server configurations must be provided.
+When a Chef Server configuration is not specified in *kitchen_inspector.rb* it fallbacks to *${HOME}/.chef/knife.rb*, if present.

 ```
 $ kitchen-inspector --config config_example.rb
 ```

 ### Chef server

-When a valid Chef Server configuration is not specified it fallbacks to *${HOME}/.chef/knife.rb*, if present.

 Example: